JakobHviidBDDST/BigDataCourseExercises/lectures/04/README.md

 The new technologies introduced this week are: **Spark, Spark SQL and Spark Streaming**.

-For some general quick start guidance on utilising the technologies, please view the archived exerises from [Lecture 04 E24](https://github.com/JakobHviidBDDST/BigDataCourseExercises/tree/main/archive/E24/04).
+For some general quick start guidance on utilising the technologies, please view the archived exercises from [Lecture 04 E24](https://github.com/JakobHviidBDDST/BigDataCourseExercises/tree/main/archive/E24/04).

 ## Case Description

 Remember PowerGrid Analytics LLC?
-Well they certainly remember you!
-And they are back for more.
-After your previous wonderful work, a *spark* has lit up during a C suite meeting and they have hired you again, this time to help them with distributed data processing!
+Well, they definitely remember you!
+And they're back for more.
+After your previous excellent work, a *spark* has ignited during a C-suite meeting, and they've hired you again, this time to assist with distributed data processing!

-There are a bunch of things they want you to achieve:
+There are several objectives they want you to achieve:

 Remember that unorganized employee data?
-Well apparently those are quite long and detailed reports, and they want the counts of specific words from the reports stored in long term storage.
+Well, apparently those are quite long and detailed reports, and they want the counts of specific words from the reports stored in long-term storage.

-Aditionally, they want to do some math with their wattage data that they meassure.
-First of all, they want you to calculate the averages of the sample values of the wattage data stored in long term storage.
-Secondly, they also want to do this live during ingestion, straight from the Kafka topic you ingest from!
+Additionally, they want to perform some calculations with their wattage data that they measure.
+First, they want you to calculate the averages of the sample values of the wattage data stored in long-term storage.
+Second, they also want to do this live during ingestion, directly from the Kafka topic you are ingesting from!

-NB: Remember that the theme of today's exercises is **Spark**, if you find the case's goals hard to understand, have a look at archived exercise ;)
+NB: Remember that the theme of today's exercises is **Spark**, if you find the case's goals hard to understand, have a look at the archived exercise ;)

 ### Solution Requirements

-- The solution must be able to analyze text files from long term storage.
+- The solution must be able to analyze text files from long-term storage.
-- The solution must be able to find the average sample values of the data stored in long term storage and the live data being ingested.
+- The solution must be able to find the average sample values of the data stored in long-term storage and the live data being ingested.

 ### Demonstrate

-- How to analyze text files in long term storage, and getting the specific word counts.
+- How to analyze text files in long-term storage, and get the specific word counts.
-- How to find the average sample values of data in long term storage.
+- How to find the average sample values of data in long-term storage.
 - How to find the average sample values of data from a topic in a streaming platform.

 ### Remember to

 - Identify bottlenecks.
-- Consider how scalability will be handled.
+- Consider how scalability will be managed.
 - Address data flow.
 - Present arguments for and discuss:
-  - The usage of Spark for these tasks compared to previous technologies
+  - The use of **Spark** for these tasks compared to previous technologies.